2026 Europe Interchange Call for Abstracts - CDISC Abstracts

 • Submitting around the Globe, submission experience with other Health Authorities e.g. EMA, Canada, etc.

-• Imagine Data Submission in 2041: how technology, standards and industry initiative can fasten data submission (e.g. open source, new data exchange formats).
+• Imagine Data Submission in 2041: how technology, standards and industry initiative can accelerate data submission (e.g. open source, new data exchange formats).

 Contact Information